vippsas/vipps-recurring-api/vipps-recurring-api-checklist.md

    The API keys for the production environment are made available on [portal.vipps.no](https://portal.vipps.no) as soon as the customer control (see step 2) is completed, independently of this checklist.
-8. The Merchant goes live 🎉
+8. The merchant goes live 🎉

 [draft-agreement-endpoint]: https://developer.vippsmobilepay.com/api/recurring#tag/Agreement-v3-endpoints/operation/DraftAgreementV3